 10 Psalms for kids to memorize – These scripture passages are perfect for children to know and learn about God.
 The Lord says to hide his word in your heart, and these are perfect for memory verses and even memorizing entire passages.

 I started skimming through the psalms looking for celebrations of God’s goodness and passages that would readily apply to children.
-I didn’t want them to just memorize individual verses this year (as we have done in the past – see 50 Bible Verses Every Christian Should Memorize), instead focusing on longer passages that would provide some context.
+I didn’t want them to just memorize individual verses this year (as we have done in the past – see 50 Bible Verses Every Christian Should Know), instead focusing on longer passages that would provide some context.

 10 Psalms for Children to Memorize

 - Psalm 23 – Isn’t this everyone’s favorite psalm?
 The Lord is my shepherd and all that?
 I know it by heart, and I would like my girls to know it by heart, too.
+This is definitely going to be our first one.

 - Psalm 136 – This is like a conversation.
 Almost every line starts with Give thanks to the Lord… and ends with His faithful love endures forever.
 I think it will be easy to learn.